-All precipitation values are bad (see 6.1.1).
 Due to sensor freezing, in some cases wind speed and direction were recorded as 0 and 360°, respectively, and, thus, considered bad.
-There is a general tendency of the sensor to over-estimate relative humidity and to reach saturation conditions.
+Due to slow melting of solid precipitation in the not-heated rain gauge, precipitation is sometimes recorded with delay.
+These values were considered dubious.
+There is a general tendency of the sensor to overestimate relative humidity and to reach saturation conditions.